MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 **Dialogs\UserProfileDialog.cs**

-In the last step, we check the `stepContext.Result` returned by the dialog called in the previous waterfall step.
-If the return value is true, we use the user profile accessor to get and update the user profile.
-To get the user profile, we call the `GetAsync` method, and then set the values of the `userProfile.Transport`, `userProfile.Name`, `userProfile.Age` and `userProfile.Picture` properties.
-Finally, we summarize the information for the user before calling `EndDialogAsync` which ends the dialog.
+In the last step, check the `stepContext.Result` returned by the dialog called in the previous waterfall step.
+If the return value is true, the user profile accessor gets and updates the user profile.
+To get the user profile, call `GetAsync` and then set the values of the `userProfile.Transport`, `userProfile.Name`, `userProfile.Age` and `userProfile.Picture` properties.
+Finally, summarize the information for the user before calling `EndDialogAsync`, which ends the dialog.
 Ending the dialog pops it off the dialog stack and returns an optional result to the dialog's parent.
 The parent is the dialog or method that started the dialog that just ended.

 [!code-csharp[SummaryStepAsync](~/../botbuilder-samples/samples/csharp_dotnetcore/05.multi-turn-prompt/Dialogs/UserProfileDialog.cs?range=136-178&highlight=5-11,41-42)]